TheaGal/BTZC_game_engine/Hawsoo_devnotes.md

 - [ ] ~~REFACTOR: Delete the `calc_orig_pt_distance()` method in hitcapsule bc this info is really only needed when doing the actual collision and isn't needed most of the time.~~
     - No. This is used in the spherization of the capsules in the broad phase of the overlap check.

+- [ ] DESIGN FIX: Stop having the last frame of root motion be the average of 0th and n-1th frame.
+Calculate a proper last frame of root motion without interpolation (especially since there are one-off attacks that shouldn't have the beginning of the root motion leaking into the end like that).

 - [ ] REFACTOR: Move the AFA data handle from the animator to a component attached to the entity.
     - Bc it seems like everything that needs to use the AFA data handle part of the animator is accessing it from _not_ the renderer, so it should be somewhere else.